 Gift Tax Issues

-The “gift tax” limits how much you can give to somebody else before the IRS gets involved.
-Spouses who are both U.S. citizens can give each other an unlimited amount, but things change when you start making contributions to a 529 plan for a child, grandchild, or another individual.
-Those contributions might be considered gifts, and those gifts can affect your current or future taxes.
+You can save a lot of money in a 529 plan, but adding funds too quickly can create complications.
+The gift tax limits how much money can move from one person to another before the IRS gets involved.
+Spouses who are both U.S. citizens can give each other unlimited amounts, but contributions to a 529 plan for a child, grandchild, or another individual might be considered gifts, and those gifts can affect your current or future taxes.

-Direct payments: If you make payments directly to a higher education institution for tuition expenses, those payments are generally not subject to gift taxes.
-That’s not much help if you’re socking away money for a newborn, but it could be helpful for parents or grandparents helping out while a child is in school.
-This strategy isn’t perfect — it’s useful for tuition payments only.
+Payments made outside of a 529 plan directly to a higher education institution for tuition expenses are generally not subject to gift taxes.
+That’s not much help if you’re socking away money for a newborn, but it could be helpful for parents or grandparents who want to help out while a child is in school.
+This strategy isn’t perfect, however, because it’s useful for tuition payments only.